columbiadsl/TheaterStateMachine/ReadMe.md

 # Architecture

-More details can be found in the "Core Functionality of the State Machine" document in this repo.
+More details can be found in the [Technical Design document](TechnicalDesign.md) in this repo.

 ### Data Flow